 There are several ways to vote absentee:

 - To vote absentee by mail you must complete a request form.
 You may contact the Auditor’s Office to request that a form be sent to you.
+When filling out the form, please be sure to include the date the request is signed.
 Once completed, please return the form to the Marshall County Auditor, 1 E. Main Street, Marshalltown, IA 50158.
 Printable absentee ballot request forms are also available from the Secretary of State.

 Instructions on how to vote your absentee ballot will be included with your ballot.